NEW Pedego Interceptor II Classic Comfort Cruiser Electric Bicycle - Now In Stock!

 Cruiser Style with Promax Stem

-Avid BB-7 Front Disc Brakes and Dia-Compe Rear Hub Brake
+Avid BB-7 Front and Rear Disc Brakes and Dia-Compe Rear Hub Brake

 Rear Hub Motor (Motor is in rear wheel)